projectweekend/Pi-Control-Service/README.md

 pip install Pi-Control-Service
 ```

-## GPIO service
+## GPIO control service

-The GPIO service (`pi_control_service.GPIOService`) exposes access to the Raspberry Pi's digital GPIO pins.
+The GPIO service (`pi_control_service.GPIOControlService`) exposes access to the Raspberry Pi's digital GPIO pins.
 Using it you can turn pins on and off as well as read their values.
 The next two sections cover specifics of its configuration and usage.

-### Configuring the GPIO service
+### Configuring the GPIO control service

 A config file, written in [YAML](http://en.wikipedia.org/wiki/YAML), is used to define the initial pin setup.
 If a pin is not defined here it will not be available to **Pi-Control-Service**.
 You can save this file anywhere.
 You will provide a path to the file in your code.
 The following snippet shows an example configuration file: